Classiq/classiq-library/community/QClass_2024/README.md

-# Welcome to QClass 2024 Session #2!
+# Welcome to QClass 2024!

 **This is our workspace for mastering Git & GitHub skills.**